Dino Hotić

-Dino Hotić ([dîːno xǒtitɕ]; born 26 July 1995) is a professional footballer who plays as an attacking midfielder for Belgian First Division A club Cercle Brugge.
-Born in Slovenia, he represents the Bosnia and Herzegovina national team.
+Dino Hotić ([dîːno xǒtitɕ]; born 26 July 1995) is a professional footballer who plays as an attacking midfielder for UAE Pro League club Ajman Club.
+Born in Slovenia, he represented the Bosnia and Herzegovina national team internationally.

 Hotić started his professional career at Maribor, who loaned him to Veržej in 2013 and to Krško in 2016.
 In 2020, he joined Cercle Brugge.
+Three years later, he moved to Polish club Lech Poznań.

 A former Slovenian youth international, Hotić made his senior international debut for Bosnia and Herzegovina in 2019.

 Club career

 Early career

 Hotić started playing football at local club Domžale and later at Bravo, before joining Maribor's youth academy in 2011.

 In July 2013, he was sent on a season-long loan to Veržej.
 In January 2016, he was loaned to Krško until the end of season.

 Cercle Brugge

 In January 2020, Hotić was transferred to Belgian outfit Cercle Brugge for an undisclosed fee, reported to be around €1.2 million.
 He made his official debut for the team on 19 January against Antwerp.
 On 8 February, he scored his first goal for Cercle Brugge in a triumph over Mechelen.